 Executive Summary

-This AIP format specification is based on E-ARK deliverable, D4.4 “Final version of SIP-AIP conversion component”.
+This E-ARK AIP format specification defines the requirements for building Archival Information Packages (AIPs) containing the information to be stored by an archive for the long term.
+This format specification is based on the E-ARK AIP format specification developed in E-ARK project, namely deliverable, D4.4 “Final version of SIP-AIP conversion component”.
 It relates to part A of this deliverable which is the AIP format specification.
 A reference implementation of this specification is also described in this deliverable as part B which documents the implementation of the SIP-AIP conversion component implemented in the integrated platform as part of the earkweb component.

 TABLE OF CONTENTS